lry127/SecureNetworkMessaging/README.md

    - you must have a `MessageDecoder` that recognize this type of message.

 2. Defining arithmetic response message.
-This is message in respond to `ArithmeticMessage` at the server side.
+This is message in response to `ArithmeticMessage` at the server side.

-   In theory, you can return a `GeneralResponseMessage` containing the result, but I'll define a new type of message here to show you how to send messages with *variable length*.
+   Note that you can return a `GeneralResponseMessage` containing the result, but I'll define a new type of message here to show you how to send messages with *variable length*.

    To demonstrate this, we return a text message directly to client in readable form. (so that the length is not fixed)